pnnl/ruleset-checking-tool/docs/section5/Rule5-44.md

 **Rule ID:** 5-44
 **Rule Description:** Space Conditioning Categories.
 Space conditioning categories used to determine applicability of the envelope requirements in Tables G3.4-1 through G3.4-8 shall be the same as in the proposed design.

-Exception: Envelope components of the HVAC zones that are semiheated in the proposed design must meet conditioned envelope requirements in Tables G3.4-1 through G3.4-8 if, based on the sizing runs, these zones are served by a baseline system with sensible cooling output capacity 5 Btu/h·ft2 of floor area, or with heating output capacity greater than or equal to the criteria in Table G3.4-9, or that are indirectly conditioned spaces.
+Exception: Envelope components of the HVAC zones that are semiheated in the proposed design must meet conditioned envelope requirements in Tables G3.4-1 through G3.4-8 if, based on the sizing runs, these zones are served by a baseline system with sensible cooling output capacity >= 5 Btu/h·ft2 of floor area, or with heating output capacity greater than or equal to the criteria in Table G3.4-9, or that are indirectly conditioned spaces.

-**Rule Assertion:** Baseline baseline equals proposed
+**Rule Assertion:** Baseline equals proposed, except defined exceptions
 **Appendix G Section:** Table G3.1 Section 5(b) Baseline
 **Schema Version:** 0.0.39